AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 If you are using conda, dependencies can be installed as [part of the initial setup](../README.md#snakemakeconda-installation).
 Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html), which can be installed independently if desired, but we recommend using Snakemake's conda integration to set up the R environment and all dependencies that the workflow will use.

+## Expected input

+To run this workflow, you will need to provide:

+1. Two or more RDS files containing normalized [output `SingleCellExperiment` objects](../README.md#expected-output) from the core dowstream analyses workflow or the processed `SingleCellExperiment` objects downloaded from the ScPCA portal (found in the `_processed.rds` file).
+Each `SingleCellExperiment` object must contain a log-normalized counts matrix in an assay named `logcounts`.
+2. A project metadata tab-separated value (TSV) file containing relevant information about your data necessary for processing, including `sample_id`, `library_id`, `processed_sce_filepath`, and `integration_group` (see more on this in the ["Create metadata file" section](#create-metadata-file) and an example of this metadata file [here](../project-metadata/example-integration-library-metadata.tsv)).

+If working with data from the ScPCA portal, see our guide on preparing that data to run the data integration workflow [here](../additional-docs/working-with-scpca-portal-data.md).

 ## Create metadata file

 Before running the workflow, you must create a project metadata file as a tab-separated value (TSV) file.